llylly/RANUM/readme.md

 ## Installation

+First, download missing benchmark architectures and running logs from https://doi.org/10.6084/m9.figshare.21973529.v1:

+- Following the link, you will find two zip files.

+- Download `model_zoo.zip`, and unzip it at the project root folder.
+You will get a new folder `model_zoo/`.

+- Download `results.zip`, and unzip it.
+You will find two folders: `results/` and `results_digest/`.
+Move both folders to be under the project root .

 The tool is expected to run on Linux + Python + PyTorch platform with around 500 GB storage space.
 Reference installation commands: